yesnik/golang-guides/modules.md

 The module root directory is the directory that contains the `go.mod` file.
 The main module is the module containing the directory where the go command is invoked.

+You should include the following files in the repository:

+- `go.mod`: This is your project's manifest.
+It defines the module path and lists the specific versions of dependencies your code requires.
+Without it, other developers or CI/CD pipelines won't know which versions of libraries to use, which can lead to broken builds if a dependency releases a breaking change.
+- `go.sum`: This file contains cryptographic checksums for your dependencies.
+It acts as a security net, ensuring that the source code of a dependency hasn't been tampered with or modified since you first added it.
+If someone clones your repo and the downloaded dependency doesn't match the checksum in `go.sum`, Go will throw an error.